Consider support for Intel AMT backend

 #1 Updated by coolo about 3 years ago

 http://stephan.kulow.org/amt.ogv is 3 years old - triggered from https://hackweek.suse.com/projects/bare-metal-testing-in-openqa

 We offload the wsman part to a ruby tool and we didn't go as far as checkin sol in the hackweek.

 But your code looks good, why don't you create a PR?

-#2 Updated by marmarek over 1 year ago
+#2 Updated by marmarek about 3 years ago

 I don't consider it production quality yet and not sure what is the policy about experimental features in master branch.

 But if you like a PR for that, not a problem: https://github.com/os-autoinst/os-autoinst/pull/983